WE ARE OPEN!

-We have a licensed bar which offers a wide range of bottled alcoholic/soft drinks and bar snacks at very reasonable prices.
+We have a licensed bar which offers a wide range of bottled alcoholic/non alcoholic drinks and bar snacks at very reasonable prices.
 The bar is usually open Monday-Thursday from 7pm and remains open whilst there is demand.
-We encourage members to relax in the bar area and re-hydrate after a tough match!
-You can also purchase light tokens and other supplies such as rackets, grips, balls and shoes from the bar.
-If you need something squash related we probably have it or can get it for you.
-Please note the bar accepts cash, cheques and contactless card payments.
+We encourage members to relax in the bar area and re-hydrate after a match!
+You can also purchase light tokens and equipment such as rackets, grips, balls, goggles and shoes from the bar.
+If you need some equipment we probably have it or can get it for you.
+Please note the bar accepts cash, cheques and contact-less card payments.

 We can provide adult and junior coaching on an individual or group basis.
 We also offer a racket re-stringing service.
 Click below for more information.

 As with any sport it is always useful to have coaching either to introduce you to the sport and teach you the basics or to improve your technique which can increase your overall enjoyment of the game.
-We offer a number of options when it comes to coaching including introductory lessons, group coaching (junior/adult) or individual coaching (junior/adult).
+We offer a number of options when it comes to coaching for squash and racketball including introductory lessons, group coaching (junior/adult) or individual coaching (junior/adult).